new333333/test2/trunk/ssf/build-readme.txt

 (2) Download and install ICEcore source distribution.

-* For the purpose of the remainder of this document, it is assumed that the source package is unpacked into C:/icecore-1.0 directory.
+* For the purpose of the remainder of this document, it is assumed that the source package is unpacked into C:/icecore-1.0-src directory.

-2. BUILDING ICEcore SOURCE AND RE-DEPLOYING IT INTO BINARY INSTALLATION USING ANT
+2. BUILDING ICEcore SOURCE AND/OR RE-DEPLOYING IT INTO BINARY INSTALLATION USING ANT

   Note: You can not use the source distribution alone to build or re-package a
         full bundled binary distribution from scratch.
 You must first install